 Next are the floors.
 This may sound strange, but they covered floors and walls with gold for sanitary reasons.
 In the sanctuary, on a regular schedule, the priest had ceremonies and rituals that included casting blood in sprinkles on the floor, which would also spatter onto the walls.
 This ritual was started in the Tabernacle before Solomon's Temple was built.
 In the desert, all you had to do was kick sand over the spilled blood, and the desert would kill any bacteria, germs, mold, and smell that would come from accumulated blood.
 Those same rituals would have been done in the new temple sanctuary often, and no one was ever allowed in the Holy of Holies except for a priest once a year on the Day of Atonement.
-One of the excellent properties of gold is that it doesn't stain from the blood.
-To keep the sanctuary clean from accumulated blood, all you need to use is a wet cloth.
+One of the excellent properties of gold is that it does not stain from the blood.
+To clean any accumulated blood in the sanctuary, all you need is a wet cloth.
 This was most likely done after every ceremony where blood was spilled.
 The blood would have to be cleared to make the House of God ready for another sacrifice.
-Washing the blood away with a wet cloth didn't wear out the gold either.
+Washing the blood away with a wet cloth did not wear out the gold either.